 Maja Čakarić, Oštro - Center for Investigative Journalism in the Adriatic Region, Slovenia, Maja is a graduate of the comparative literature studies but has decided to follow the path of journalism.
 Before joining Oštro in 2018, she worked for different media outlets, most prominently for Delo as a journalist and editor of its web site.
 There, she also collaborated with the journalists that oversaw the Panama Papers investigation, which won the Pulitzer prize award.
 In the last few years, she has been especially keen on co-creating of the podcast Strašno hudi (Absolutely Awesome).

-Magor Campbell, Merce.hu, Hungary Magor works for Merce.hu, a left-wing online news and opinion site in Hungary that is funded entirely by its readers.
-He is also an activist in areas of Social Solidarity Economy and Food Sovereignty.
-At Mérce, he works as the system administrator, and is particularly interested in JSF as it will help him share information about digital security with his colleagues
+Magor Campbell, Hungary Magor works as a systems administrator for a Hungarian news outlet and is particularly interested in JSF as it will help him share information about digital security with his colleagues.

 Marius Daea, Newsweek - Romania, Romania Marius is a journalist with over 27 years of experience in print, radio, and TV.
 He started in 1993 as a correspondent reporter from Gorj for Radio Romania Oltenia Craiova.
 Since 1998, he has continued his professional activity as a reporter and TV producer at Antena 1 Târgu Jiu.
 From 2004 to 2010, he was the director of this local station.
 Marius has a degree in International Relations and European Studies.
 He is a member of the Internews’ Earth Journalism Network and Clean Energy Wire Berlin.
 He is also an associate member of the European Federation for Science Journalism and works as a freelance investigative reporter for Newsweek Romania.